PotteriesHackspace/potterieshackspace.github.com/README.md

 * [Google Drive](http://drive.google.com/)
 * [Google Maps](http://maps.google.com/)

+# 2013

+We then creased a blog on Wordpress.com for the [Potteries Hackspace](https://potterieshackspace.wordpress.com/), but we soon hit limitations.

 # 2014

-Since, in 2014, we moved to a Wordpress powered blog.
+Since, in 2014, we moved to a Wordpress powered blog, hosted on a Bitfolk VPS server.
 Here we created the [Hackspacious theme](https://github.com/PotteriesHackspace/hackspacious) for Hackspaces, a child of the Spacious theme.

 # 2016